simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 We emerged into a completely different country.
 Here Ladaki heroism is no more.
 No more are there the garlands of clear singing of the Ladakis.
 It is strange that only among Ladakis, did we find strong and agreeable voices.
 No more are there the castles on the waterless, courageous peaks.
 No more the *suburgans* and *kurgans* of fearlessness.
 The mountains have disappeared into a gray mist.
 How now to live, and whither to direct the eye?
 Here are peaceful, agricultural, ignorant Sarts, a forgotten oasis.
 Here are peaceful, agricultural slow Turki, who have forgotten completely that they took part in the marches of Jenghis Khan and Tamerlane.
 It is hot.
 In Sanju bazaar, it is sandy.
 From behind the clay walls and fruit-trees are a multitude of faces peeping out, full of fear and hiding---a whole crowd.
 The colorings remind one of the Nijni-Novgorod Fair.
 They offer us fruit and roasted mutton.
 Finally they bring us a gift of a Kirghiz dog.

 Bells ring out and into the Maidan a Chinese official comes riding---again a very kind and obliging one.
-He is astonished that he did not receive a letter about us from the Am-ban of Yarkand but he explains that the Republic in China has discarded special notifications if there is a Chinese passport.
+He is astonished that he did not receive a letter about us from the Amban of Yarkand but he explains that the Republic in China has discarded special notifications if there is a Chinese passport.
 And we possess a long passport under the name of Loluchi---which means Roerich.
 Are the Chinese officials of higher ranks so obliging?
 We hope that China will fulfill our expectations.
 When we received the passport they assured us of the help of all governors, of the deputation from the University of Peking.
 The Chinese official speaks about the passage of the Roosevelts, who turned toward Yarkand.
 He tells us of the ruins of the imperial palace twelve days from Khotan, which until the present day still yields antiquities.
 We understand it must be Aksu.
 Soon we start out on an old Silk Road.
 Here is the first place where antiquities can be found, because these

 <a id="153">**153 LEH-KARAKORUM-KHOTAN**</a>